How Fuel Injector Systems Work

 • Choke - Provides extra fuel when the engine is cold so that it will start

 In order to meet stricter emissions requirements, catalytic converters were introduced.
 Very careful control of the air-to-fuel ratio was required for the catalytic converter to be effective.
 Oxygen sensors monitor the amount of oxygen in the exhaust, and the engine control unit (ECU) uses this information to adjust the air-to-fuel ratio in real-time.
-This is called closed loop control -- it was not feasible to achieve this control with carburetors.
-There was a brief period of electrically controlled carburetors before fuel injection systems took over, but these electrical carbs were even more complicated than the purely mechanical ones.
+This is called closed loop control — it was not feasible to achieve this control with carburetors.
+There was a brief period of electrically controlled carburetors before fuel injectors took over, but these electrical carbs were even more complicated than the purely mechanical ones.

 At first, carburetors were replaced with throttle body fuel injection systems (also known as single point or central fuel injection systems) that incorporated electrically controlled fuel-injector valves into the throttle body.
 These were almost a bolt-in replacement for the carburetor, so the automakers didn't have to make any drastic changes to their engine designs.